StevenLShafer/stanpumpR/README.md

 ### Environments

 When code is merged into the default branch, it will automatically be deployed to production.
-Pull Requests can be deployed to a test environment for testing.
+Pull Requests are automatically deployed to a test environment for testing.

 Steven L. Shafer, MD
 November 2019